 The gridded data for daily rainfall, maximum, and minimum temperature from 1987 to 2005 were obtained from the Ethiopian National Meteorology Agency.
 The data were taken from 18 observation sites, as shown in Figure 1.
 The observation sites are chosen with the aim of accurately representing the varied and challenging topography of the study region.
 The availability of high-quality data in Ethiopia is a significant obstacle to conducting scientific investigations, such as assessing the implications of climate change.
-In order to address this disparity, we utilized highresolution (4 \times 4 km) satellite and station data to supplement missing data and document temporal discrepancies in the observed data from the stations.
+In order to address this disparity, we utilized highresolution (4 × 4 km) satellite and station data to supplement missing data and document temporal discrepancies in the observed data from the stations.
 The availability of high-resolution gridded data is of utmost importance for a region such as Ethiopia, where weather stations are scarce and widely scattered.
-The method integrates satellite-derived data that have been calibrated at a local level with station data from the national observation network, which has undergone quality control measures [22].
+The method integrates satellite-derived data that have been calibrated at a local level with station data from the national observation network, which has undergone quality control measures (Dinku et al., 2018).

-The CORDEX-Africa RCMs ensemble outputs utilized in this work are based on climate data from the CORDEX-Africa project's coordinated regional climate downscaling experiment, with a spatial resolution of longitude 0.44° and latitude 0.44° utilizing a rotated pole system coordinate [23].
-The time resolution of the output from dynamically downscaled CORDEX scenarios is on a 6-hourly basis [4].
+The CORDEX-Africa RCMs ensemble outputs utilized in this work are based on climate data from the CORDEX-Africa project's coordinated regional climate downscaling experiment, with a spatial resolution of longitude 0.44° and latitude 0.44° utilizing a rotated pole system coordinate (Mavume et al., 2021).
+The time resolution of the output from dynamically downscaled CORDEX scenarios is on a 6-hourly basis (Luhunga et al., 2016).
 In this study, dataset from CORDEX archive file and data formats, as well as archive content is used.
-These models operate over an equatorial domain with a quasi-uniform resolution of approximately 50 km by 50 km [4].
-For further description of CORDEX-Africa RCMs and their dynamics and physical parameterization, interested readers may refer to Hernández-Díaz et al. [24] for details.
+These models operate over an equatorial domain with a quasi-uniform resolution of approximately 50 km by 50 km (Mutayoba & Kashaigili, 2017).
+For further description of CORDEX-Africa RCMs and their dynamics and physical parameterization, interested readers may refer to Nikulin et al. (2012) for details.
 To reduce uncertainties related to individual CORDEX climate models, the ensemble average or multi-model average for the present (1987-2005) is adapted in this study.
-The output from CORDEX-RCMs is utilized to evaluate the extent to
+The output from CORDEX-RCMs is utilized to evaluate the extent to which the ensemble of CORDEX-RCMs can accurately reproduce observed monthly rainfall, as well as maximum and minimum temperatures, during the period spanning 1987-2005, taking into account the boundary conditions provided by the GCMs.
+The location and general information of the 18 observation stations are shown in Table 1 and Figure 1.